SilkRose/Pony/stories/there/there.md

 Fluttershy has started asking a lot of questions when she comes over to help me change dresses.
 I don't answer any of them, it's too painful.
 It's hard enough pointing out the dress I want to wear.

-Fluttershy still talks to me, can't say the same for Pinkie.
+Fluttershy still talks to me, can't say the same for Pinkie Pie.
 I'm sure she will come around, but I did ruin the one thing that felt like it was helping me.
 The few times Pinkie held me at night were nice, at least for the minutes I thought she was her.
-The illusion and our friendship shattered the second I kissed Pinkie.
+The illusion and our friendship shattered the second I accidentally kissed Pinkie.

-As I'm about to open my eyes and face the reality I knew was awaiting me, I think of her face, and know the sun will never shine the same way with her gone.
-I think of her voice, and I know the birds will never sing the same to my ear, no sound could be so genital and kind, no sound could be so generous.

-I don't open my eyes.

-Worse yet, I imagine if my eyes were open, if my eyes were open that I would see here in everything.
-I would see her in the dappled light of the sun, in the gentile shade of the trees, in the smile of my friends.
-Or worse even yet, I fear I would forget her face, forget her pale beauty in the beauty of the world.
-I could never forget her but what if I did, I could never forgive myself, worse yet what If I forget her, and forget not to forgive myself.
-No better to keep my eyes shut, to remember her every detail.

-Perhaps at the end of the day opening my eyes doesn't change anything, she's still gone, and I'm still alone.
-No, I'll stay in bed, keep my eyes closed, and pretend I'm still not broken.
-For another minute… another hour… another day… years a lifetime, it would make no difference, I would remember her no better.
+Scootaloo comes and sees me every day.
+She still looks up to me, somehow.
+I don't know how she can smile at me, I'm a wreck.
+She's the only pony that can get me to eat.
+Her presence seems to help.

+Sweetie Belle is still staying here.
+I think it's only for me, though.
+Sometimes I think she is the only pony that understands me, since she was her sister.
+She only puts on a brave face where the door is open.
+I can hear her crying at night, and I think she can hear mine.

+Twilight checks on me almost daily, but only stays as long as I don't beg her.
+She tries to make me smile, and sometimes I want to, but I could never force it.
+She mentions stuff she's rad in books, about healing and getting over things, but I can't get my mind off her.

+Applejack comes around when her chores aren't taking up too much of her time.
+We don't talk about much, but it's nice to not be alone.
+She brings me desserts and cider to try to cheer me up.
+It almost helps, but I usually give the sweets to Sweetie Belle.

+I sigh as I resign that I can't stay in bed forever.
+She will be there, she has to be.

 As I'm about to open my eyes and face the reality I knew was awaiting me, a hoof reached over me and held me tight.